Comisiones de intercambio

 What is Deepcoin Exchange?

 Deepcoin Exchange is an exchange registered in Singapore that opened up shop on 11 November 2018.
+Today, it has more than 1 million users and is regularly one of the platforms with the highest trading volumes in the world.

 While Deepcoin Exchange also offer spot trading (i.e., regular trading), it is primarily a derivatives exchange.
 This means that they focus on derivatives trading.
 A derivative is an instrument priced based on the value of another asset (normally stocks, bonds, commodities etc).
 In the cryptocurrency world, derivatives accordingly derive its values from the prices of specific cryptocurrencies.
 You can engage in derivatives trading connected to a number of different cryptos here.